Thunder to Honor Enable Midstream Safety Partner Award Winner | Oklahoma City Thunder

 Thunder to Honor Enable Midstream Safety Partner Award Winner

-Team to recognize Jeff McNeil for his work with the Police Department in Midwest City, Oklahoma
+Team to recognize Darren Murray for his work as a Captain with the Fire Department in Elk City, Oklahoma

-Oklahoma City, Friday, April 20, 2018 – The Oklahoma City Thunder and Enable Midstream Partners will honor Jeff McNeil for his work as a sergeant with the Midwest City Police Department with a celebration on Monday, April 23.
-Sergeant McNeil was selected as the Enable Midstream Safety Partner Award recipient, and was previously recognized on court at a Thunder game.
+Oklahoma City, Wednesday, March 28 – The Oklahoma City Thunder and Enable Midstream Partners will honor Captain Darren Murray for his work as a fire captain with the Elk City Fire Department with a celebration on Thursday, March 29.
+Murray was selected as the Enable Midstream Safety Partner Award recipient for the month of April and will be recognized on court at the Thunder vs. Warriors game on April 3.

-Representatives from the Thunder and Enable Midstream Partners will be in attendance to present McNeil with a donation to the Midwest City Police Department.
-The celebration, which is free and open to the public, will be held at the Midwest City Police Department.
+Representatives from the Thunder and Enable Midstream Partners will be in attendance to present Murray with a donation to the Elk City Fire Department.
+The celebration, which is free and open to the public, will be held at the Elk City Fire Station.
 The event will feature appearances from members of the Thunder Girls and Rumble the Bison.

 Enable Midstream Partners is in its third year of honoring emergency responders across Oklahoma.
 The company is partnering with the Thunder to recognize individuals who exhibit the values of safety, integrity, accountability, customer service and teamwork.